usc-robosub/.github/profile/README.md

-## Welcome to USCAUVTeam, AUV @ USC's GitHub Organization page!
+## Welcome to usc-robosub, AUV @ USC's GitHub Organization page!

 Our team is currently developing a brand new submarine called the Barracuda.